 Why should I book a Mountain Goat hunting trip with you?
 We have exclusive hunting rights on over 3,300 square miles of remote and pristine wilderness in northern British Columbia containing rough, snow covered mountains that are home to lots of Mountain Goats.
 This area has some excellent Mountain Goat hunting and offers opportunities to take some truly massive billies.

 Since the hunting area is so large, we’re able to very selectively choose out camps each year to ensure the best possible Mountain Goat hunting.
 In fact, most of our camps only get hunted once every 3 or so years.
-Keeping the hunting pressure so low helps ensure our hunters have the absolute best chances of taking a really nice, mature Mountain Goat.
+Keeping the hunting pressure so low helps ensure our hunters have the absolute best chances of taking a really nice, mature billy.

 Finally, we also have guaranteed tags for all the species we offer hunting for.
 So, there is no need to enter in a limited entry draw to go Mountain Goat hunting with us.

 Due to all of these factors, we offer an excellent Mountain Goat hunting experience that few other outfitters can match.
 Are you looking looking for the opportunity to hunt a Mountain Goat in the remote peaks of northern British Columbia?
 Then book one of our outstanding Mountain Goat hunting packages.What Mountain Goat hunting methods do you use?
 Our Mountain Goat hunts are conducted via spot and stalk on foot.
 We offer both horseback and backpack goat hunts.
 Even though we use horses on some of these trips, a significant portion of the hunt is conducted on foot.
 Physical fitness is extremely important when Mountain Goat hunting.
 All hunters should be in good physical condition and capable of walking several miles a day over very rough terrain for the duration of the hunt for best odds of success.